gigiguan/gigiguan.github.io/quizzes.md

 Q17 Test cases for procedure Smallest

 The procedure Smallest is intended to return the least value in the list numbers.
 The procedure does not work as intended.

 ![image](https://user-images.githubusercontent.com/89219495/165849897-b5c83989-a783-4f2c-81af-f1d4742e8085.png)

 For which of the following values of One word, the List will Smallest, open parenthesis, one word, the List, close parenthesis NOT return the intended value?
 Select two answers.
 A: theList <- [30, 40, 20, 10] and theList <- [40, 30, 20, 10]
 * Explanation: The procedure returns the first number it encounters that is less than the first number in the list.
-For the list open bracket, 30, 40, 20, 10, close bracket, the procedure returns 2 0, which is not the least value in the list.
+For the list [30, 40, 20, 10], the procedure returns 20, which is not the least value in the list.
 Also, the procedure returns the first number it encounters that is less than the first number in the list.
-For the list open bracket, 40, 30, 20, 10, close bracket, the procedure returns 3 0, which is not the least value in the list.
+For the list [40, 30, 20, 10], the procedure returns 30, which is not the least value in the list.
 * Reflection: I did not see the part of the question that says "Select two answers".
 I only chose one answer.
 I need to remember to read every question thoroughly.

 Q21